 A distinct characteristic of Ordu is its being the center of hazelnut production.
 The Golden Hazelnut Festival held in September is hosted by this city, and the local chocolate-nut confection is a tasty specialty.
+Other major sources of income in Ordu are fishing and agriculture.
+Ordu's cuisine is mostly based on anchovy and vegetables.

 Fatsa is another little town famed for its hazelnut gardens and thermal spa at Sarmasik.
 Nearby there are ruins of a fortress named Bolaman Castle with a typical 18th century turkish house built within.
 Another important sight is the 19th century Byzantine Jason Church located at Yason cape in Persembe district, now converted into an archaeological museum.
+There are oil wrestling compatitions in Persembe town.
+It's also a "Citta' Slow", or Slow City.

 Ulugol is a volcanic crater lake that is 17 kilometers from Golkoy district.
 Wild duck hunting takes place in the lake that has a 250 meters of diameter.
 The surrounding area is covered with forests and is suitable for camping.